simonambridge/RTFAP2/banana/Banana_Setup.md

 See Section 10 on Caroline's page [here](https://medium.com/@carolinerg/visualizing-cassandra-solr-data-with-banana-b54bf9dd24c#.jgeib56h5) for some hints on adding fields to a dashboard.

+###...Or Use The One We Made Earlier

-However - you can use the default supplied dashboard!!!
+You can use the default supplied dashboard!!!
 ```
 cd /usr/share/dse/solr/web/banana/src/app/dashboards
 cp default.json default.json.original